Artist History

 -

-Lineage of Masters: Our Kamakura-Bori seals are a special collaboration with Hakukodo, the direct lineage of the famed Kei School Buddhist Sculptors.
+Lineage of Masters: Our Kamakura-Bori seals are crafted in collaboration with Hakukodo, direct descendants of the legendary Kei School of Buddhist sculptors.

 -